sowasred/portfolio-2-gatsby/src/blogs/post-7.md

 ### 1. Metadata

 Search engines place a high value on metadata.
-Metadata is not visible to users (except the title), but they assist search engines in determining the topic of your page.
+Metadata is not visible to users (except the title), but they assist search engines in determining your page's topic.

 The most important tags are: